Botetourt Medal: History

 Lord Botetourt endowed these medals, paying Pingo slightly less than £100 for both the dies and first strikes of the medal, as well as establishing a fund sufficient to pay for the annual purchase of gold for the medals with its interest.
-Graham Wood, who served as the curator for the Colonial Williamsburg Foundation, credited Henry Somerset, 5th Duke of Beaufort with the medal surviving the governor's death in 1770.
+Graham Hood, who served as the curator for the Colonial Williamsburg Foundation, credited Henry Somerset, 5th Duke of Beaufort with the medal surviving the governor's death in 1770.
 The duke, who was Lord Botetourt's nephew and principal beneficiary, had been aware of his uncle's plans for the medal.
 He ensured that eight gold medals and several proofs were struck.

 The first two of these awards were presented on July 22, 1772, after Lord Botetourt's death.
 The first awards were to Nathaniel Burwell (philosophy) and James Madison (classics).
 Burwell and Madison also received the first bachelor's degrees conferred by the college, with Madison later becoming president of the college.
 (Note: A faculty resolution from August 11, 1772, named Thomas Davis instead of Madison as the other student who was to receive a bachelor's degree alongside Burwell; a Virginia Gazette article from August 20 contradicts this and instead lists Madison.)

 While sometimes referred to as the first collegiate medal in the United States, it was the second such award and followed the King's College medals.
 (Note: Williamson described the Botetourt Medal as the "first collegiate medal issued in America", while historian Graham Hood described it as the "first medals for scholastic excellence established in America".)
 However, the King's College medals were engraved, making the Botetourt Medal the first to be struck.
 Prior to the award's interruption by the American Revolution, eight Botetourt Medals were awarded.